vachoy/summer_autoencoders/README.md

 - variational autoencoder
 - conditional variational autoencoder

-Please see code comments for information more specific to each network.
+All code is in Python 3.
+See code comments for information more specific to each network.